 You pay about £10 for a sheet of clues to share and then spend a couple of hours following a circular route either looking for treasure or solving a crime.
 The ones we've done have been well organised, with the option of texting for help if you find yourself staring at the same clue for hours.
 Once you complete it you can enter a prize draw.

 At the time of writing there are South Wight routes covering Ventnor and Godshill.
-We did both and preferred the Ventnor one as it had better views and less chance of getting run over by a double decker bus.
+We did both and preferred the Ventnor ones as they had better views and less chance of getting run over by a double decker bus.

 You pay about £10 for a sheet of clues to share and then spend a couple of hours following a circular route either looking for treasure or solving a crime.
 The ones we've done have been well organised, with the option of texting for help if you find yourself staring at the same clue for hours.
 Once you complete it you can enter a prize draw.

 At the time of writing there are South Wight routes covering Ventnor and Godshill.
-We did both and preferred the Ventnor one as it had better views and less chance of getting run over by a double decker bus.
+We did both and preferred the Ventnor ones as they had better views and less chance of getting run over by a double decker bus.

 16. Godshill's Model Village